qlik-oss/core-scaling/README.md

 * Accept the EULA by modifying the `./qlik-core/engine-deployment.yaml` file.

+* Change the max number of sessions on an engine from 500 to 20 by changing `SESSIONS_PER_ENGINE_THRESHOLD` in the `./qlik-core/qix-session-service.yaml` file.

+* Change when the HPA will start scaling engines by changing `qix_active_sessions` from 250 to 10 in the `./qlik-core/engine-hpa-custom.yaml` file.

 * Install [jq](https://stedolan.github.io/jq/) JSON processor to make the printout more readable.

 ## Issues